A model-based restricted shapley value to measure the players' contribution to shot actions in football

 \section{Abstract}

 { This paper proposes a novel framework to assess individual player contributions in football, explicitly accounting for the cooperative nature of shot-ending offensive actions.
 By incorporating team interaction into player evaluation, it also supports economically sustainable decision-making, with practical implications for performance analysis and player scouting.
-Extending the expected Goal (xG) paradigm, we propose the expected Goal Action (xGA), a measure of shot quality that incorporates build-up play and passing networks.
-Furthermore, we adapt cooperative game theory and introduce the Player’s Restricted Shapley (PRS) statistic, a contribution metric based on restricted coalition structures derived from observed passing interactions, where xGA is adopted to compute the cohesion function.
-Unlike traditional Shapley approaches, the PRS one restricts coalitions to tactically admissible player subsets, offering action-specific, interpretable measures of marginal contribution in a cooperative context.
-We apply the framework to 8,421 shot-actions from the Italian League Serie A season 2022/23, and the case studies of AC Milan and SSC Napoli reveal some heterogeneity in contributions within teams.
-Furthermore, combining the PRS statistic with a final efficiency metric highlights the discrepancies between cooperative engagement and goal conversion. }\keywords{football analytics, player performance, shot action contribution, Shapley value, cooperative games.}
+Extending the expected Goals (xG) paradigm, we propose the expected Goal Action (xGA), an action-based metric designed to assess the quality of actions through passing networks.
+Furthermore, we adapt cooperative game theory and introduce the Player’s Restricted Shapley Value (PRSV) statistic, a contribution metric based on restricted coalition structures derived from observed passing interactions, where xGA is adopted to compute the cohesion function.
+Unlike traditional Shapley approaches, the PRSV one restricts coalitions to tactically admissible player subsets, offering action-specific, interpretable measures of marginal contribution in a cooperative context.
+We apply the framework to 8,421 shot-actions from the Italian League Serie A season 2022/23, and the case studies of AC Milan and SSC Napoli reveal heterogeneity in contributions within teams.
+Combining the PRSV statistic with an individual performance metric highlights the discrepancies between a player's cooperative engagement and goal-conversion ability.} \keywords{football analytics, player performance, shot action contribution, Shapley value, cooperative games.}